updated

 Sophie has a degree in fine art but she now spends most of her time moving cow manure around the vegetable garden and cuddling baby goats.
 She is obsessed with gardening and whenever there's a spare moment she enjoys running, wood chopping, writing and drawing.

-Caio is 8 and he loves spending time in the workshop drilling random holes in bits of wood and grinding bits of metal on the bench grinder.
+Caio is 9 and he loves spending time in the workshop drilling random holes in bits of wood and grinding bits of metal on the bench grinder.
 He loves spending time outside helping out with stuff and talking about trees.
 If he's in the right mood he loves an epic game of Catan.

-India is 6 and likes dancing, laughing and running around in the rain.
+India is 7 and likes dancing, laughing and running around in the rain.
 When she grows up she wants to be a professional treasure hunter and a part time clown.
 She loves terrible jokes and (unfortunately) hates playing musical chairs.

-When we're not working we like going on walks, hanging out at the waterfall, jumping on the trampoline, playing board games, painting pictures and having bonfires.
+When we're not working we like going on walks, reading, hanging out at the waterfall, jumping on the trampoline, playing board games, painting pictures and having bonfires.

 We use entirely solar power for our electricity, heat with wood and we source our water from a natural spring.

-All meals are home cooked and eaten together and we eat from the garden as much as possible.
-We invite volunteers to help out with the cooking and cleaning and sometimes we even make a kitchen rota system depending how many people are around.
-When there's a few people around it's a great excuse to fire up the ancient pizza oven and have a pizza party.
-We love it when volunteers get involved with the cooking and baking of cakes etc. So if you love cooking please help yourselves to the kitchen!
-It can be super helpful when volunteers cook for the group because it's one less thing for us to think about!! (but if cooking is not your thing that's also absolutely fine..no stress!)
+We invite volunteers to help out with the cooking and cleaning.
+When there's a few people around it's a great excuse to fire up the ancient pizza oven and have a pizza session.
+We appreciate it when volunteers get involved with the cooking and baking of cakes etc. So if you love cooking please help yourselves to the kitchen!
+It can be super helpful when volunteers cook because it's one less thing for us to think about!! (but if cooking is not your thing that's also absolutely fine..no stress!)

 On your days off there are many beautiful hikes to do.
 For example...to the Monastery of Saint Francis (La Verna), the abandoned village or to the many waterfalls and natural pools (the nearest is 20mins walk away)..